NathanKolbas/dart-ort-artifacts/README.md

 ### WASM

-Comes bundled with WebGPU execution provider.
+Comes bundled with the WebGPU execution provider.

 ### Windows